 Whilst quite possibly, my biggest regret of 2018, I did get the opportunity to visit Cornwall a couple of weeks ago when I was invited to stay at the aptly named, The Cornwall Hotel.
 A very beautiful boutique hotel, I must add (my favourite kind!)

 And, I was so glad I did.
 I honestly could not believe I hadn’t visited Cornwall before now.
-A long weekend in Cornwall felt like I had been away for two weeks and I’m already yearning to return.
+Three days in Cornwall felt like I had been away for two weeks and I’m already yearning to return.
 I know I’m kinda cheating by adding Cornwall in but I feel like I have barely scratched the surface and I want more!
-Make sure you don’t miss my upcoming Cornwall posts by signing up to The Life of a Social Butterfly.

 Bucket List Places in the UK to V

 So, there you have it 8 British Bucket List Places to Visit in the UK.
-Where are your favourite places to visit in the UK?
+What places are on your UK bucket list this year?

 If you have any tips or recommendations for these destinations I would be very grateful, let me know below 🙂